-- (2) The internal polices established and maintained under subsection (1) shall include policies that - (a) require senior management to set individual exposure limits appropriate to the type, nature and volume of business undertaken; and - (b) require senior management, when considering the incurring by the bank of particular exposures, to take account of - (i) the creditworthiness of the counterparty; - (ii) the nature of the bank's relationship with the counterparty; - (iii) the nature and extent of the security that the bank has against the exposure; - (iv) the maturity of the exposure;
+- 99. (1) The directors of a BVI bank shall establish and maintain written policies concerning large exposures and credit risk concentrations to counterparties and groups of related counterparties, connected counterparties (within the meaning of section 102), countries and geographic areas and economic sectors. - (2) The internal polices established and maintained under subsection (1) shall include policies that- - (a) require senior management to set individual exposure limits appropriate to the type, nature and volume of business undertaken; and - (b) require senior management, when considering the incurring by the bank of particular exposures, to take account of- - (i) the creditworthiness of the counterparty; - (ii) the nature of the bank's relationship with the counterparty; - (iii) the nature and extent of the security that the bank has against the exposure; - (iv) the maturity of the exposure; - (v) the banks experience and expertise with respect to the transaction that will cause the exposure; - (vi) the market conditions and other relevant factors in the economic sector concerned; and - (vii) the economic and political developments in countries relevant to the exposure. - (3) A BVI bank is required to establish such systems and controls as are necessary to- - (a) implement and ensure compliance with the policies established under subsection (1); and - (b) to ensure compliance with the requirements of this Code with respect to exposures. - (4) Without limiting subsection (3), a BVI bank shall have information systems that- - (a) enable it to-

-- (v) the banks experience and expertise with respect to the transaction that will cause the exposure; - (vi) the market conditions and other relevant factors in the economic sector concerned; and - (vii) the economic and political developments in countries relevant to the exposure. - (3) A BVI bank is required to establish such systems and controls as are necessary to - (a) implement and ensure compliance with the policies established under subsection (1); and - (b) to ensure compliance with the requirements of this Code with respect to exposures. - (4) Without limiting subsection (3), a BVI bank shall have information systems that - (a) enable it to - (i) identify all related counterparties and related party loans; - (ii) identify and measure large exposures and aggregate related counterparty exposures; - (iii) identify any breaches of the policies established under subsection (1) or of the provisions of this Code relating to large exposures; and - (iv) monitor concentrations in particular countries, regions and sectors; and - (b) provide for the recording of individual exposure limits set by senior management together with details of the factors considered, the analysis undertaken and the authorisation or rejection by senior management in respect of all credit exposures. - (5) Any breach of the Code with respect to large exposures shall immediately be reported to the directors. - (6) A BVI bank shall submit its large exposures policies to the Commission on or before 31st March each year.
+- (i) identify all related counterparties and related party loans; - (ii) identify and measure large exposures and aggregate related counterparty exposures; - (iii) identify any breaches of the policies established under subsection(1) or of the provisions of this Code relating to large exposures; - (iv) monitor concentrations in particular countries, regions and sectors; - (b) provide for the recording of individual exposure limits set by senior management together with details of the factors considered, the analysis undertaken and the authorisation or rejection by senior management in respect of all credit exposures. - (5) Any breach of the Code with respect to large exposures shall immediately be reported to the directors. - (6) A BVI bank shall submit its large exposures policies to the Commission on or before 31st March each year.